 Over the past two decades, more and more Americans have been finding themselves without health insurance coverage.
-Although the people in Wisconsin have been experiencing this problem at a slower rate than the national average, more than 400,000 Wisconsin residents, including nearly 65,000 children, lacked health insurance for at least part of the year in 2011.
+Although the people in Wisconsin have been experiencing this problem at a slower rate than the national average, more than 400,000 Wisconsin residents, including nearly 65,000 children lack health insurance.

 With the implementation of the Patient Protection and Affordable Care Act in 2014, the uninsured in this state will need to purchase a healthcare policy.